 Troponin T (TnT) is a component of the contractile apparatus of the striated musculature.
 Although the function of TnT is the same in all striated muscles, TnT originating exclusively from the myocardium (cardiac TnT, molecular weight 39.7 kDa) clearly differs from skeletal muscle TnT.
-As a result of its high tissue-specificity, cardiac troponin T (cTnT) is a cardio-specific, highly sensitive marker for myocardial damage.
-Cardiac troponin T increases rapidly after acute myocardial infarction (AMI) and may persist up to 2 weeks thereafter. ^{1,2,3} Early detectability of the troponin increase in blood depends on the analytical sensitivity of the specific troponin test used; cardiac troponin T-high sensitive (cTnT-hs) helped to reduce the observational time from 6 to 3 hours when compared to conventional troponin tests as suggested by several studies^{4,5,6} and recommended by the 2011 ESC and the 2014 NICE guidelines on non-ST elevation myocardial infarction (NSTEMI). ^{7,8} The 2015 ESC guidelines on NSTEMI propose to further shorten the observation time to 0 h/1 h.
-This accelerated approach to rule-in or rule-out AMI within 0 h/1 h has to be used with high-sensitive cardiac Troponin (hs-cTn) tests and using an algorithm values for cTnT-hs were recommended in these guidelines and have been validated in 3 studies, APACE, APACE-2015 and TRAPID-AMI. ^{13,14,15} Alternative approaches using cTnT-hs to rule-in or rule-out AMI within 2 hours with or without risk scores have been also developed. ^{16,17,18,19,20,21}
+As a result of its high tissue-specificity, cTnT is a cardio-specific, highly sensitive marker for myocardial damage.
+Cardiac troponin T increases rapidly after acute myocardial infarction (AMI) and may persist up to 2 weeks thereafter. ^{1,2,3} Early detectability of the cTn increase in blood depends on the analytical sensitivity of the specific troponin test used; cardiac troponin T-high sensitive (cTnT-hs) helped to reduce the observational time from 6 to 3 hours when compared to conventional cardiac troponin (cTn) tests as suggested by several studies^{4,5,6} and recommended by the 2011 ESC and the 2014 NICE guidelines on non-ST elevation myocardial infarction (NSTEMI).^{7,8} The 2015 and 2020 ESC guidelines on NSTEMI propose to further shorten the observation time to 0 h/1 h.
+This accelerated approach to rule-in or rule-out AMI within 0 h/1 h has to be used with high-sensitive cardiac Troponin (hs-cTn) tests in conjunction with information from medical history and findings from clinical examination, ECG, additional laboratory and imaging information.^{9,10,11,12} The specific algorithm values for cTnT-hs were recommended in these guidelines and have been validated in 3 studies, APACE, APACE-2015 and 2020 TRAPID-AMI as well as in additional prospective trials. ^{13,14,15,16,17,18,19,20} Alternative approaches using cTnT-hs to rule-in or rule-out AMI within 2 hours with or without risk scores have been also developed.^{9,21,22,23,24,25,26}

-In contrast to ST elevation myocardial infarction (STEMI), the diagnosis of NSTEMI heavily relies on measured cardiac troponin results.
-According to the new Universal Definition of myocardial infarction, MI is diagnosed when blood levels of cardiac troponin are above the 99th percentile of the reference limit (of a healthy population) together with evidence of myocardial ischemia (symptoms, electrocardiogram (ECG) changes or imaging results).
-The definition requires a troponin assay with an imprecision (coefficient of variation) at the 99th percentile less than or equal to 10 %.22

-Cardiac troponin T (cTnT) is an independent prognostic marker which can predict the near-, mid- and even long-term outcome of patients with acute coronary syndrome (ACS).
-23,24,25,26
+In contrast to ST elevation myocardial infarction (STEMI), the diagnosis of NSTEMI heavily relies on measured cTn results.
+According to the new Universal Definition of myocardial infarction (MI), is diagnosed when blood levels of cTn are above the 99th percentile of the reference limit (of a healthy population) together with evidence of myocardial ischemia (symptoms, electrocardiogram (ECG) changes or imaging results).
+The definition requires a cTn assay with an imprecision (coefficient of variation) at the 99th percentile less than or equal to 10 %.27 cTnT is an independent prognostic marker which can predict the near-, midand even long-term outcome of patients with ACS.
+28,29,30,31 anti-thrombotic therapy (GPIIb/IIIa inhibitors, low molecular weight heparin).
+32,33,34,35,36

-In addition, 4 multicenter trials involving more than 7000 patients have shown that cardiac troponin T is also useful to identify patients that benefit from anti-thrombotic therapy (GPIIb/IIIa inhibitors, low molecular weight heparin) ^{27,28,29,30,31}
+In addition, 4 multicenter trials involving more than 7000 patients have shown that cTnT is also useful to identify patients that benefit from

-The results of a sub-study of the PLATO trial, involving 9946 patients hospitalized for NSTE-ACS, also support the use of cTnT-hs testing to identify which NSTE-ACS patients will benefit most from an aggressive antiplatelet treatment strategy.32
+The results of a sub-study of the PLATO trial, involving 9946 patients hospitalized for NSTE-ACS, also support the use of cTnT-hs testing to identify which NSTE-ACS patients will benefit most from an aggressive antiplatelet treatment strategy.37

-Cardiac troponin has been reconfirmed as the preferred marker of myocardial injury in the new guidelines for the diagnosis and treatment of non-ST elevation myocardial infarction (NSTEMI)^{9,33}
+Cardiac troponin has been reconfirmed as the preferred marker of myocardial injury in the new guidelines for the diagnosis and treatment of non-ST elevation myocardial infarction (NSTEMI)^{9,38}